herrera-luis/terraform-aws-windows/README.md

     public_key_path = "/put/your/path/here/key.pub"

-After generate your key you need to convert it from openssh to rsa with the next command
+After generate your key you need to convert it from openssh to rsa for future RDP connection to your EC2 instance, use the next command for do the convertion:

     ssh-keygen -p -m PEM -f /put/your/path/here/private_key